mkohler/cython_swig/README.rst

     Python.
 As we do this, you can decide whether you like the SWIG way or the Cython way better, and who should win the fight?

-    At the end, I'll talk about fear and magic, make some gross generalizations, and take questions.
+    At the end, I'll make some gross generalizations, and take questions.

 Code first and ask questions later
 ==================================